GurmeetsK/GurmeetsK/README.md

 **2. I'll be starting a blog that combines the world of Data Analysis and Art.**

+## What more?

+I've
++edited a published screenplay
++written a few blog posts
++and made some movies.

+This list, like the one above, will also be constantly updated ⏩

 <!--
 **GurmeetsK/GurmeetsK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.